Robust Low-Rank Sparse Framework for Video-Based Affective Computing: Abstract

 \section{Abstract}

-Video-based Affective Computing (VAC), vital for emotion analysis and human-computer interaction, suffers from model instability and representational degradation due to complex emotional dynamics.
-Since the meaning of different emotional fluctuations may differ under different emotional contexts, the core limitation is the lack of a hierarchical structural mechanism to disentangle distinct affective components, \ie, emotional bases (the long-term emotional tone), and transient fluctuations (the short-term emotional fluctuations).
-To address this, we propose the Low-Rank Sparse Emotion Understanding Framework (LSEF), a unified model grounded in the Low-Rank Sparse Principle, which theoretically reframes affective dynamics as a hierarchical low-rank sparse compositional process.
-LSEF employs three plug-and-play modules, \ie, the Stability Encoding Module (SEM) captures low-rank emotional bases; the Dynamic Decoupling Module (DDM) isolates sparse transient signals; and the Consistency Integration Module (CIM) reconstructs multi-scale stability and reactivity coherence.
-This framework is optimized by a Rank Aware Optimization (RAO) strategy that adaptively balances gradient smoothness and sensitivity.
-Extensive experiments across multiple datasets confirm that LSEF significantly enhances robustness and dynamic discrimination, which further validates the effectiveness and generality of hierarchical low-rank sparse modeling for understanding affective dynamics.
+Video-based Affective Computing (VAC) is central to emotion understanding, human--computer interaction, and emerging consumer electronics applications, yet it often exhibits unstable optimization and representational degradation when facing complex, non-stationary affective dynamics in the wild.
+A key challenge is that the same short-term behavioral fluctuation can convey different affective meanings under different long-term emotional contexts; however, most existing VAC models implicitly entangle heterogeneous affective factors into a single latent space, leading to component mixing, coupled propagation, and cross-scale inconsistency.
+We argue that effective VAC requires a hierarchical structural mechanism that explicitly disentangles distinct affective components, \ie, emotional bases describing the long-term emotional tone and transient fluctuations capturing short-lived, context-dependent variations.
+To this end, we propose the Low-Rank Sparse Emotion Understanding Framework (\name), a unified plug-and-play framework grounded in the Low-Rank Sparse Principle, which theoretically reframes affective dynamics as a hierarchical low-rank sparse compositional process.
+Specifically, \name introduces three complementary modules: the Stability Encoding Module (\MA) extracts low-rank emotional bases by emphasizing slow-varying, context-relevant patterns while suppressing noisy high-frequency artifacts; the Dynamic Decoupling Module (\MB) isolates sparse transient signals via temporal routing and orthogonalized relational propagation, preventing transient cues from contaminating stable affective representations; and the Consistency Integration Module (\MC) reconstructs multi-scale coherence between stability and reactivity, mitigating the over-smoothing of transient cues and the dilution of stable bases under hierarchical feature aggregation.
+Furthermore, we propose a Rank Aware Optimization (\MD) strategy that adaptively modulates perturbation strength according to rank- and sparsity-sensitive structure, balancing gradient smoothness and sensitivity to improve training stability and generalization.
+Extensive experiments on both discrete and continuous VAC benchmarks demonstrate that \name consistently improves robustness, dynamic discrimination, and cross-dataset generalization across backbones.
+Our results validate the effectiveness and generality of hierarchical low-rank sparse modeling as a principled foundation for understanding affective dynamics in videos.